SWDV-665/final-project-kylekanderson/README.md

 This repository contains code for the front-end of the application.
 Below is a link to the repository containing the code for the service-layer: https://github.com/kylekanderson/PoolPal-Server

+A demo of the application is hosted at: https://poolpal-1a57b.web.app

 When opening the application for the first time, users will be presented with a set of introductory slides:
 <br><img src="https://github.com/kylekanderson/PoolPal/blob/main/design/Screenshots/intro_slides.png" width="300">